mahdiHash/mahdiHash/README.md

 ### hey folks :D

-i'm mahdi hashemi, 19 y.o, a guy who loves computer and... about me:
+i'm mahdi hashemi, 19 y.o, a guy who loves computers and... about me:

 - i'm really interested in open source projects and love to contribute to them :)